5 Charming Villages in the South of France

 3. Èze

-Like Saint-Paul-de-Vence, Èze is another clifftop haven, filled with narrow cobbled laneways that snake from one end of town to the other.
+Like Saint-Paul-de-Vence, Èze is another hilltop haven, filled with narrow cobblestone lanes that snake from one end of town to the other.
 Locals often take a short but challenging hike via le chemin de Nietzsche (Nietzsche’s path), which the philosopher was rumored to walk in search of inspiration.
-Once you’ve reached the top, enjoy a panorama of Saint-Jean-Cap-Ferrat and Èze’s sister village, Èze-sur-Mer (where Bono bought and renovated a home in the 1990s).
-It’s here that you start to see influences from nearby Italy; the local church Notre Dame de l’Assomption has a decidedly Latin flair, thanks to designs by Italian architect Antoine Spinelli in 1764 and its rich interiors, decorated with baroque paintings.
+Once you’ve reached the top, enjoy a panorama of Saint-Jean-Cap-Ferrat and Èze’s sister village, Èze-sur-Mer (where Bono and the Edge jointly bought a holiday home in the 1990s).
+In Èze, you start to see influences from nearby Italy: The local church, Notre Dame de l’Assomption, was designed by Italian architect Antoine Spinelli in 1764, and its interior is decorated with baroque paintings.

-But don’t leave without exploring les Jardins Exotique, located right at the top of the town.
-Sculptures by Jean Phillipe Richard, dubbed “the ladies of Èze,” are scattered throughout the gardens, and with plenty of seating arranged throughout, you won’t find a prettier place to while away the day.
+Don’t leave without exploring Le Jardin Exotique, located right at the top of the town.
+Sculptures by Jean-Phillipe Richard, known as “the earth goddesses,” are scattered throughout the gardens, and with plenty of seating arranged throughout, you won’t find a prettier place to while away the day.

 Where to stay

-Locals all know of the legendary La Chèvre d’Or (“the golden goat”), booking weeks in advance for a coveted seat at the luxury restaurant.
-It’s also a hotel with an incredible view of the Mediterranean and impeccable service.
+Locals all know of the legendary La Chèvre d’Or (“the golden goat”), a hotel with an incredible view of the Mediterranean and impeccable service.
+Coveted seats at its luxury restaurant book out weeks in advance.

 Where to stay